 It’s 2016, an even-numbered year, which in Major League Baseball means the San Francisco Giants are going home with the grand prize.
 As a Giants-hating, A’s-loving San Francisco native, even I have to admit another World Series title is within the realm of plausibility.
-But despite the chances of another parade in downtown San Francisco (not the kind you’re probably thinking of), the Giants have four other teams in their own state that can prevent this psychologically devastating outcome from coming to fruition.
+But despite the chances of another parade in downtown San Francisco (not the kind you’re probably thinking of), the Giants have four other teams in their own state that can theoretically halt their improbable success.
 Here, I give my definitive ranking, from worst to best, of every MLB team in the Golden State.

 Note: Each team’s 2015 win-loss record, division standing, and playoff results (if applicable).